Kleo-Karap/My_tattoo_chatbot/hw1/README.md

 Dataset limitations:As mentioned in the paper of the original dataset, it does not expose the set of all possible slot values for some slots, due to the impracticalness and the unlimited possible slot values.
 Second, the authors address the restrictions of real-word services, who can only be invoked with a limited number of slot combinations: e.g. restaurant reservation APIs do not let the user search for restaurants by date without specifying a location.
 In this sense, we can agree that the dataset approaches real-life scenarios.

-Considering the above details on the collection precodure and the building purpose, I believe that a span extraction system/model like SpanConveRT in our case, will be able to learn from these data
+Considering the above details on the collection precodure and the building purpose, I believe that a span extraction system/model like SpanConveRT in our case, will be able to learn meaningful representations from these data through conversational pretraining.
+The limitations in the slot values seem to comply with real-life scenarios.

 </p>